teaching philosophy

 first, that their learning is a marriage between knowledge and application;

-second, that their efficacy as a professional is inextricably married to their own personal development and understanding of self;
+second, that their efficacy as a student is inextricably married to their own personal development and understanding of self;

 & finally, the hallmark of a superior learner is the application of critical and creative thinking towards all facets of their educational experience.